terah-digital/redmine_omniauth_openid_connect/README.md

 This project was adapted from [redmine_omniauth_gitlab](https://github.com/applewu/redmine_omniauth_gitlab)

-Supported Version 4.x.x of Redmine (as of last commit, other version should work as well)
+Supports Version 4.x.x of Redmine (as of last commit, other version should work as well)

 ### Installation: